 In volunteers we look for people who have a mature outlook, are genuinely committed to the ethos of volunteering, are self-motivated, capable of problem solving, who enjoy solitude, who enjoy working, who are happy to live without many modern conveniences, who are independent and can really get stuck into rural Greek life.
 People who have grown up in the countryside or around horses will particularly enjoy the farm.

 If you are interested in and have experience with horses there is plenty to do in terms of training.
 We have a number of young ponies who are ready to be trained for both riding and also driving.
 On the farm we promote natural horsemanship practices from a variety of different teachers.
 For those with less equine experience but a genuine interest there is plenty of opportunity to learn.

 The accommodation is quite basic.
 Our volunteer room has beds, a shower, toilet and a small kitchen area.
 When we have more than two volunteers we do sometimes have volunteers sleeping in tents, but they are still entitled to use of all the volunteer room facilities.
-We cook at least one hot meal a day, sometimes two, and we do ask for help with the washing up.
-For the other meals, food will be supplied, such as muesli,porridge, bread, cheese, eggs, and milk.
+We cook at one hot meal a day, and we do ask for help with the washing up.
+Breakfast food will be supplied, such as muesli,porridge, bread, cheese, eggs, and milk.
 We ask you to supply your evening meal or make a small donation for you to get supplies.

 There is always free time in the afternoons which can be spent as you wish, walking, reading, going to the nearby beach at Palamari or just taking a nap!
 Volunteers are entitled to one and a half days off a week during which we will try wherever possible to allow you to visit Skyros Town and experience the local culture.